fadeyev/intellijcoder/README.md

 * Login to Arena, then select a contest and open a problem.
 * IntelliJCoder will automatically create a new module with a solution stub and a test class and run tests.
 * After you finished editing your code, use Compile and Sumbit buttons in Arena to submit your code to TopCoder servers.
-* Thanks to the contributors you can now setup your favorite imports and method templates in `File -> Settings -> IntelliJCoder`.
+* Thanks to the contributors you can now setup your favorite imports and method templates in Settings:
+    * Windows: `File -> Settings -> IntelliJCoder`.
+    * Mac OS: `IntelliJ IDEA -> Preferences -> IntelliJCoder`.

 Screenshot
 -------------------------